Quantum Action-Dependent Channels: Introduction

-We derive an achievable rate using quantum one-shot information-theoretic methods.
-These techniques establish non-asymptotic performance bounds by directly analyzing the error probability for a finite number of channel uses, rather than relying on asymptotic arguments.
+We derive achievable rates and regularzied capacity formulas for both the causal and noncausal settings.
+Our achievability proof is based on quantum one-shot information-theoretic methods.
+As opposed to the classical analysis~\cite{weissman2010}, our techniques establish non-asymptotic performance bounds by directly analyzing the error probability for a finite number of channel uses, rather than relying on asymptotic arguments.
 The introduction of action dependence makes our analysis more challenging than in previous environment-dependent channel models \cite{Anshu2020, Pereg2022}.
-In previous settings, the channel environment and side information are set by an outside source.
-Whereas here, the transmitter's action \textit{induces} the shared entangled state.
+In previous settings, the channel environment and side information are set by an external source.
+Here, however, the transmitter's action \textit{induces} the shared entangled state.
 Consequently, our analysis must account for this additional layer of control.
-The formula of our capacity bound thus includes optimization over not only the input state, but also the a quantum ensemble for the sender's action.
+The formula of our capacity bound thus includes optimization over not only the input state, but also a quantum ensemble for the sender's action.

 The rest of the paper is organized as follows.
 In Section~\ref{section:Notation}, we introduce the notation and definitions used throughout the paper.
-In Section~\ref{section:ADCoding}, we formally define the quantum action-dependent channel model and then present our main result, an achievable rate for this channel, in Section \ref{section:Main_Result}.
-In Section \ref{section:Coding}, we describe the one-shot coding scheme used to prove the achievability result.
-The detailed proof is provided in Section \ref{section:proof of main theorem}, with key lemmas proved in Appendices~\ref{appendix:Th1}--\ref{appendix:proof_of_lem1}.
+In Section~\ref{section:ADCoding}, we formally define the quantum action-dependent channel model.
+In Section~\ref{section:Main_Result}, we present our main result, an achievable rate for this channel.
+In Section~\ref{section:examples}, we consider memory with depolarization and selective rewrite, and study the implications of our results on this channel.
+In Section~\ref{section:Coding}, we describe the one-shot coding scheme used to prove the achievability result.
+Sections \ref{section:proof of main theorem} and \ref{section:proof of causal theorem} present a detailed analysis for the non-causal and causal settings, respectively.
+Section~\ref{section:summary} provides a summary and discussion on open problems and applications, such as joint quantum communication and sensing and quantum error mitigation.
+Key lemmas are proved in Appendices~\ref{appendix:proof_of_lem1}--\ref{appendix:cardinality}, and detailed derivations for the examples are given in Appendix~\ref{appendix:example_derivations}.